Better education, thanks to you

 Do not hesitate to get in contact with current faction members for more information on Lijst Calimero, a year in the University Council, the application process or the election week.
-We are more than willing to talk over a cup of coffee!
-You can call Lennard Pierey (+31 6 36204511) or mail to firstname.lastname@example.org as well.
+We are happy to buy you a cup of coffee and talk things over!
+You can WhatsApp Eoin Raftery (+31 6 46 46 26 50) or mail to email@example.com as well.

-Apply by sending a motivational letter and curriculum vitae to email@example.com by Saturday the 25th of January 23:59.
+Apply now!
+Apply by sending a motivational letter and curriculum vitae to firstname.lastname@example.org.
 If present, indicate your preference for either the faction or the support faction.
-Afterwards we will get in contact as soon as possible for an potential interview.
+Afterwards we will get in contact as soon as possible for a potential interview.
 Prior to the interview you will receive a short case which will be discussed during the interview.

 Who are we?